 This breakfast sausage recipe is special because it's not only AIP, Paleo, and Keto compliant... but grain-free, gluten-free, dairy-free, nut-free, egg-free, and sugar-free, too.
 Whether you're allergy-free or just looking for yummy breakfast ideas, this is the healthy breakfast for you!

-- 3 lbs ground pork or other ground meat, such as chicken or turkey
+- 3 lbs ground pork or other ground meat, such as chicken or turkey; choose beef, turkey, or chicken for Low Vitamin A diet

 - 1/3 cup onion diced